List of NCIS characters: Rebecca Chase

 Rebecca Chase (Jeri Ryan) is the second ex-wife of Leroy Jethro Gibbs.
 She first appears in "Check".
 She appears alongside Gibbs' first ex-wife Diane Sterling coincidentally at a crime scene he is investigating; she and Diane explain that they met at a support group.
 After a day of trying to avoid her, Rebecca then arrives at Gibbs' house, apologizing for cheating on him during their marriage.

-Gibbs later interrogates her and her fiancé, who is revealed to be the man she cheated on Gibbs with; and later when it is revealed that her cell phone has been bugged, Gibbs discovers that Sergei Mishnev has been stalking her and has her and her fiancé put into the witness protection programme.
+Gibbs later interrogates her and her fiancé, who is revealed to be the man she cheated on Gibbs with; and later when it is revealed that her cell phone has been bugged, Gibbs discovers that Sergei Mishnev has been stalking her and has her and her fiancé put into the witness protection program.
 In the episode "Off The Grid", after Gibbs goes undercover, McGee and Torres discover that he and Rebecca had a phone conversation the night before.
 Torres calls Rebecca to find out if she knows any information about Gibbs' undercover operations; though she denies knowing anything and reveals that the two were only making plans for dinner; whether this is supposed to be romantic or not is left unknown.

 Carrie Clark

 Carrie Clark (Salli Richardson-Whitfield) is a lawyer and a former Special Agent with the FBI.
-She worked on FBI Special Agent Tobias Fornell's team, now a criminal attorney.
-She appears in season 11 episode 8 "Alibi", season 12 episode 8 "Semper Fortis" and season 13 episode 9 "A Day in Court".
+She worked on FBI Special Agent Tobias Fornell's team, and is now a criminal attorney.
+She first appears in season 11, episode 8 ("Alibi"), followed by season 12, episode 8 ("Semper Fortis"), and season 13, episode 9 (“A Day in Court").
 She has worked with Gibbs and his team on a case, while working for the FBI (off screen).

-She first appears in episode Alibi, after Marine Staff Sergeant Justin Dunne, is arrested, Dunne requests an attorney, and hires former FBI agent Carrie Clark, who also happens to be an old acquaintance of the team.
-Dunne tells Carrie that he has an alibi, in that he was involved in a murder outside of the base at the time of the hit and run, and that somebody else must have stolen his truck.
+In “Alibi”, after Marine Staff Sergeant Justin Dunne is arrested on hit-and-run charges, he requests an attorney, and hires former FBI agent Carrie Clark, who also happens to be an old acquaintance of the team.
+Dunne tells Carrie that he has an alibi, in that he was involved in a murder outside of the base at the time of the hit-and-run, and that somebody else must have stolen his truck.
 Due to attorney-client privilege, Carrie cannot tell Gibbs and the team anything about Dunne's crime other than he has a solid alibi.
 However, she manages to leave small, subtle clues for the team to follow.